Poorva06/automatic-medicine-dispenser/README.md

 - Automatic dispensing mechanism
 - Remote control and monitoring (optional upgrade via mobile or web interface)
 - Emergency alert or refill notification
-- Safety lock to prevent accidental double dispensing
+- SOS button in case of emergencies to alert close contacts and doctor

 ## Tech Stack